Iemane291/pythonOS/README.md

 # What is this?

+This used to be a [ChungOS](https://github.com/ArezalGame89/ChungOS) rewrite but it's implemented too much of it's own features so I renamed it.

-Well, this is a rewrite of ChungOS, aiming to be better than chungOS
+This is an open-source modification/rewrite of ChungOS, aiming to be more usable and better than ChungOS.

-ChungOS was made by me and Arezal (ArezalGamer89)

-ChungOS rewrite was made by me

 # Installation
 First install [Python 3.10.0](https://python.org/downloads) or higher.

-Then clone this repository with Git by going to the terminal and typing `git clone https://github.com/Iemane291/chungos_rewrite.git` (make sure you have Git installed) or click the code button and download the zip instead and extract it.
+Then clone this repository with Git by going to the terminal and typing `git clone https://github.com/Iemane291/pythonOS.git` (make sure you have Git installed) or click the code button and download the zip instead and extract it.

 Go to the terminal and change directory to the repository folder.